 No food processor?
 You can make this recipe in a blender, too.
 Just be careful not to blend the salsa past your preferred consistency.

 This salsa tastes so much better than store-bought salsas that you’ll never go back.
+It’s true restaurant-style salsa.
 Serve it with tortilla chips for the perfect party dip or savory snack.

 Please let me know how this recipe turns out for you in the comments!
 Your feedback means the world to me, and your star ratings encourage other readers to make the recipe.
 Thank you!